 Contrary to popular belief, hedgehogs are not safer naturally in this environment but there are sometimes reasons why we may prefer this.

-If you are interested in your closed garden being a release site, please complete the form and state that your garden is closed.
+If you are interested in your garden being a release site, please complete the form and state that your garden is open or closed.

 Please fill in and submit below if you have a Release Site and Thank you!

 The requested URL / was not found on this server.